rpi900/packages/rpi900/README.md

 Updating the Kernel
 ===================

-The DNT900 line discipline module is compiled specificically for the kernel currently installed.
+The DNT900 line discipline module is compiled specifically for the kernel currently installed.
 This is reflected in the version number of the *rpi900* package, which matches the kernel it was compiled against.
 Upgrading your kernel (as sometimes occurs during `sudo pacman -Syu`) will cause the module to no longer be found.

-The Arch Linux kernel is upgraded frequently, so I recommend holding back kernel upgrades by adding `IgnorePkg = linux-raspberrypi linux-raspberrypi-headers` to the `[options]` section of your `/etc/pacman.conf` file.
+The Arch Linux kernel is upgraded frequently, so I recommend holding back kernel upgrades by adding the following line to the `[options]` section of your `/etc/pacman.conf` file:

+    IgnorePkg = linux-raspberrypi linux-raspberrypi-headers

 Then, if you decide to upgrade the kernel, use the following sequence of commands: